 If an actuator tends to move an object along a straight line, then such an actuator is known as a linear actuator.
 A simple linear actuator typically consists of a nut, a cover, and a sliding tube.
 The sliding tube transfers motion to the object, whereas the combination of nut and cover holds the actuator in place.

 2. Rotary Actuators

-Rotary actuators help the object connected to it or a part of the machine to rotate about its axis or simply allows it to exhibit a circular motion.
+Rotary actuators help the object connected to it or a part of the machine rotate about its axis or simply allows it to exhibit a circular motion.
 It makes use of a pneumatic cylinder that provides the necessary torque force required to turn or rotate the mechanical part of the machine periodically.

 1. Rotary Vane Actuators

 A rotary vane actuator consists of a vane attached to a central spindle.
 The compressed air tends to push the vane, which in turn causes the spindle to rotate.
 The air behind the vane gets released through a port.
-When the vane reaches its precalibrated angle of rotation, the airflow is reverses causing the spindle to move back to its original position.
+When the vane reaches its precalibrated angle of rotation, the airflow is reversed, causing the spindle to move back to its original position.
 The process is then repeated again and again after regular intervals.
-As compared to rack and pinion actuators, the rotary vane actuators generate less torque and therefore can rotate up to a limited distance.
+As compared to rack and pinion actuators, the rotary vane actuators generate less torque and, therefore, can rotate up to a limited distance.
 These types of rotary actuators are generally used for lighter loads.

 2. Rack and Pinion Actuators